 A negative COVID-19 test is strongly recommended but no longer required for early release from isolation for most groups who meet the criteria.

 However, health care workers — including student health care workers — need to follow specific protocols.
-Students in the following groups should report to the Ashe Student Health & Wellness Center for COVID-19 rapid antigen testing for early release from isolation after Day 5:
+Students in the following groups must submit a negative rapid antigen test to the Exposure Management Team (firstname.lastname@example.org) for early release from isolation after Day 5:

 - All medical students